KarateJB/eBooks/Git/09. Cherry-pick/README.md

 ### Quit

-Or leave and forget the commits which have not been completed Cherry-pick.
+Or leave and forget the commits which have not been completed Cherry-pick by option, [--quit](https://git-scm.com/docs/git-cherry-pick#Documentation/git-cherry-pick.txt---quit).

 ```
 $ git cherry-pick --quit